 Do not click on any advertisements with questionable content.
 No one will offer you to get a free laptop or collect a prize in a lottery you didn’t take part in.
 To avoid displaying such promotions, use well-known anti-advertising plugins like AdBlock.
 If the website asks you to disable an Ad Blocker to see the content, think twice before doing it because no one can guarantee that there will be harmless ads by Google or AdChoices.

 The example of fake advertisement

 Be very attentive while installing the free software.
 This advice is universal for preventing the installation of several malware types.
 Look for the “Advanced” tab in the installation window: it must contain options of allowance/forbid of installing the additional software.
 If it is, decline all additional software installation, even if that is something familiar – no one can guarantee that this version of the familiar app does not contain any additional functions, like spying or keystrokes logging.

 How can I deal with excessive ads on my PC?

-It is quite easy to remove it manually, in case if adware has a separate program which is listed in the list of installed programs.
-This case is not very often, however, it is reasonable to check the application list for something suspicious.
-In case if there is nothing dubious in your app list, open the Task Manager, then check the running processes.
-In the majority of cases you will see something like “AdAgent” or “AdvertsApp”.
-Adware don’t try to mimic the system processes, hence, it is easy to spot it in the Task Manager.
+It is pretty easy to remove it manually if adware has a separate program in the installed programs list.
+This case is not very often.
+However, it is reasonable to check the application list for something suspicious.
+If there is nothing dubious in your app list, open the Task Manager, then check the running processes.
+In most cases, you will see something like “AdAgent” or “AdvertsApp”.
+Adware doesn’t try to mimic the system processes.
+Hence, it is easy to spot it in the Task Manager.

-Much more effective and much less time consuming method is making use of antimalware software.
-Microsoft Defender is able to deal with all of them, so, if you use Windows 10, that will make no problem to remove the annoying ads.
-But you have an outdated system, or haven’t updated your Windows for a long time – use Loaris Trojan Remover.
-It will wipe all adware out in less than five minutes, and provide a perfect shield for your computer.
+Much more effective and much less time-consuming method is making use of antimalware software.
+Microsoft Defender can deal with all of them, so if you use Windows 10, removing the annoying ads will cause no problem.
+But if you have an outdated system or haven’t updated your Windows for a long time – use Loaris Trojan Remover.
+It will wipe all adware out in less than five minutes and provide a perfect shield for your computer.